 The Fox Run Nature Center site location (Fox Run Regional Park) was identified through various plans and studies, including the 2013 El Paso County Parks Master Plan, 2019 Feasibility Study, 2022 Parks Master Plan Update, and respective public processes.
 The project is currently in the design phase and nearing 60% completion.
 Specifically, the site within Fox Run Regional Park has been carefully considered and confirmed.
 The traffic study has also been completed.
 However, minimizing impacts to the park, the final number of parking spots, and directing nature center traffic using Baptist Road are all being considered.
-These questions and answers are from the public meeting on February 16, 2024.
+These questions and answers are from public comments and feedback.

 El Paso County Nature Centers’ mission is to provide various outdoor recreation opportunities for all county residents & visitors.
 El Paso County values collaboration and is dedicated to making a positive difference in the community by serving the residents of El Paso County.
 County Nature Centers are a cornerstone in the park system and have successfully developed life-long nature conservationists, advocates, and stewards of the great outdoors.
 Fox Run Nature Center will continue the legacy of the county’s award-winning centers, adding more programming for residents and visitors in northern El Paso County.